int128/go-timerange/README.md

 		End:   time.Date(2006, 1, 2, 15, 7, 5, 0, time.UTC),
 	}
 	if availableRange.Contains(desiredTime) {
-		log.Printf("The reservation %s is available", t)
+		fmt.Printf("The reservation at %s is available.", desiredTime) }
-	}
 }
 ```